Manas-Ram/TrinFitness/README.md

   }
 }

-Replace what is currently in keys.js with the id and secret provided by Mr. Gohde

-this should be the sessionSecret in keys.js: 'f1b2c3d4e5f678901234567890abcdefabcdef0123456789abcdefabcdef0123456789abcdefabcdef0123456789abcdefabcdef0123456789abcdef'
+Replace what is currently in keys.js with the id and secret with your personal this should be the sessionSecret in keys.js: 'f1b2c3d4e5f678901234567890abcdefabcdef0123456789abcdefabcdef0123456789abcdefabcdef0123456789abcdefabcdef0123456789abcdef'

 cd webpages